Table of Contents

 Introduction

-The Culprit: Salt Air
+The Effect of Salt Air on Cedar Wood

 Cedar is widely used for its durability and resistance to decay.
 Its natural oils make it less susceptible to rot and insect damage.
 However, no wood is completely impervious, especially in environments with salt air.
 Over time, the salt can begin to compromise cedar’s natural defenses.

-Symptoms of Dry Rot in Cedar
+The Process of Identifying Dry Rot in Cedar

 To identify dry rot, look for: